pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/WR-Route/README.md

-# Pokemon Red Glitchless Advanced Guide
+# Pokemon Red Glitchless WR Route

 This guide assumes you know things about the game already.